 - White: purity and high status

-Paying attention to these small details will play a big role in winning over a customer’s conscious (or subconscious) attitude toward your brand.
+Paying attention to these small details will play a big role in winning over a customer’s conscious (or subconscious) attitude towards your brand.